phiscu/hma_snow/README.md

 - `--SKIP_DOWNLOAD`: Skip downloading data if already present (default: false).
 - `--CLEANUP`: Clean up intermediate files (default: true).
 - `--modules`: Comma-separated list of modules to load (default: `nco,anaconda`).
 Use an empty value to skip loading modules.

+## Output

+Returns two outputs:
+1. A directory named `processed` containing `.tif` files of ensemble mean SWE for your catchment with one band per day.
+2. A `.csv` file with daily catchment-wide mean SWE values.

 ## Notes